I’ve frequently been asked by other angel investors whether or not I follow a specific framework, or scorecard, when evaluating opportunities.

 TEAM

-At the earliest stages, it’s hard to argue for the team not being the most important aspect of a deal.
-While some argue the market matters the most, I believe a great team will navigate to a great market.
+At the earliest stages, it’s hard not to argue for the team being the most important aspect of a deal.
+While there is an argument that the market matters the most, I believe a great team will navigate to a great market.
 When thinking about team, two areas specifically jump out to me:

 PROBLEM